gunjanc2/surveyform/README.md

 Moreover, the form focuses on taking feedback from the user on their experience on the website.
 It also asks for favorite features of the website, suggestions on areas for improvements, and additional comments.
 The page is made responsive using basic CSS style attribute of width that adjusts to the container size.
+The screenshots of the page can be referenced from attached PNG files.

 The following user stories were fulfilled, along with CSS styling: